 Swift Creek Loop Trail (0.8 mile)

-Because we started late in the day and the gates close at sunset, we only had time for the aforementioned trails, but we’ll have to come back and do the Swift Creek Loop Trail as it includes views of the Hemlock trees, East Bluffs, and Swift Creek.
+The Swift Creek Loop Trail as it includes views of the Hemlock trees, East Bluffs, and Swift Creek.

 The Eastern Hemlock is a common evergreen in the North Carolina Mountains and are present at this preserve along the north facing bluffs because the bluffs provide a cool, moist microclimate in which the hemlocks thrive.
 And they are in the same family as Pine trees.

-So if you’re looking for free things to do in Raleigh and to get your kids out of the house on some nature trails in Cary that are well maintained, mostly flat with some small elevations, and minimal stairs, don’t miss Hemlock Bluffs Nature Preserve!
+If you’re looking for free things to do in Raleigh and to get your kids out of the house on some nature trails in Cary that are well maintained, mostly flat with some small elevations, and minimal stairs, don’t miss Hemlock Bluffs Nature Preserve!

 You feel like you’re miles away in the forest, but you’re right there off Kildaire Farm Rd and near Tryon Road.